iamabhishek98/employee_management_app/README.md

 # Employee Management App

-This is a full-stack application which was built using React.js, Node.js, PostgreSQL and Docker.
+This is a full-stack application built using React.js, Node.js, PostgreSQL and Docker

 ## Prerequisites